 Medicine has been stolen.

 It has been hijacked.
 And we need to steal it back!
 Is it really that bad?
 We think it is much worse than people realize.
-For example, there are advances in regenerative medicine (where we are building our impact capitalist business, RHM Clinics) that are being confined and locked in to this hijacked model.
+For example, there are advances in regenerative medicine (where we are building our impact capitalist business, RHM) that are being confined and locked in to this hijacked model.
 And that will ultimately hurt patients and physicians seeking to make life better.

 So, who stole it?
 Here is an initial culprit list (and in no way is this exhaustive):